neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 Frameworks/Libraries

-- Angularjs `--template angularjs`
+- React `--template react`

-React, Angular, Vue tempaltes are in progress.
+Angular and Vue tempaltes are in progress.
 Whereas you can use legacy templates if you need from [here](https://github.com/neutralinojs?utf8=%E2%9C%93&q=template&type=&language=).